monali25t-sys/Data-Science-applications-in-an-industry/README.md

 This approach promotes a healthy lifestyle by encouraging patients to make healthy decisions, saves their time waiting in line for an appointment, and allows doctors to focus on more critical cases.

+# Internet Search
+Now, this is probably the first thing that strikes your mind when you think Data Science Applications.

+When we speak of search, we think ‘Google’.
+Right?
+But there are many other search engines like Yahoo, Bing, Ask, AOL, and so on.
+All these search engines (including Google) make use of data science algorithms to deliver the best result for our searched query in a fraction of seconds.
+Considering the fact that, Google processes more than 20 petabytes of data every day.

+Had there been no data science, Google wouldn’t have been the ‘Google’ we know today.

 ![https://github.com/monali25t-sys/Data-Science-applications-in-an-industry/blob/master/images.md/Internet-Search-Data-Science-Applications.png](https://github.com/monali25t-sys/Data-Science-applications-in-an-industry/blob/master/images.md/Internet-Search-Data-Science-Applications.png "https://github.com/monali25t-sys/Data-Science-applications-in-an-industry/blob/master/images.md/Internet-Search-Data-Science-Applications.png")